-This program, administered by the OSDH, offers home visitation and community-based services that provide parent education and parenting skills training.
-It also offers parent support groups to connect families with each other and community resources.
+This program is through the Oklahoma State Department of Health.
+These home visitation and community-based services provide parent education, help improve parenting skills, and offer parent support groups to connect families with each other and community resources.
 Services include:

-- Child development evaluations - Referrals to community resources such as job training and child care - Transportation to and from necessary appointments as parents with children birth to age 3.
-The philosophy of OPAT is that parents are their children's first and most important teachers.
-Services include:
+- Child development evaluations - Referrals to community resources such as job training and child care - Transportation to and from necessary appointments